robinklaassen/advent-of-code-2019/README.md

 worked!
 Then the problem arose: I couldn't beat the game by hand :')  as I visited the subreddit the first suggestion popping up there was to make an auto player... easy enough.
 And fun to watch!

+### Day 14
+This was a challenge for me, although I still can't quite pinpoint _why_.
+I had to revisit my model design several time.
+Finding the term 'topological sort' on the subreddit did help to put the idea lingering in my head into proper (and easy, using `networkx` again) code.
+Part 1 could be solved without accounting for waste, but part 2 could not... luckily that didn't turn out too hard.
+I'm quite satisfied with how my approach algorithm works, even though it's likely not the fastest way.